j-tsui/558/README.md

 http://example.com/dir/other.html                        | No           |
 http://www.example.com:80/dir/other.html                 | Maybe        |

-- are subdomains included in sop policy? yes
+- Are subdomains included in SOP?
+YES
-- what about local storage? should example.com be able to set local storage on a.example.com?
+- What about local storage?
+Should **example.com** be able to set local storage on **a.example.com**?
-- implementation differs in the wild: http://www.filldisk.com/
+- Implementation differs in the wild: http://www.filldisk.com/

-### XSS - subverting the same origin policy
+### XSS: Subverting the Same Origin Policy
 - have some attack vector where you can insert a script, and it gets run in the context of that page

 ### two types of XSS (Cross-Site Scripting)